AlexisAndradeDev/event-simulation/README.md

 ## Overview

-This framework allows you to define nodes representing service stations with configurable parameters such as service rates and number of servers.
+This framework allows you to define nodes representing service stations with configurable parameters such as service rates, number of servers, external arrival rates, and customizable routing probabilities.
 It simulates discrete events over a specified time horizon, tracking queue lengths, waiting times, and other performance metrics.

-You can run multiple scenarios modifying parameters like arrival rates, service rates, routing probabilities, and server capacities, and compare their outcomes to optimize system performance or just create a dataset from simulated data.
+You can run multiple scenarios modifying parameters like external arrival rates (`external_lambda`), service rates (`mu`), routing probabilities (`routing_probabilities`), and server capacities, and compare their outcomes to optimize system performance or just create a dataset from simulated data.

 ## Features

 - **Discrete Event Simulation** of multi-node queuing systems
-- **Flexible Node Configuration** including service rate (`mu`), and number of servers (`servers`)
+- **Flexible Node Configuration** including service rate (`mu`), number of servers (`servers`), external arrival rate (`external_lambda`), and routing probabilities (`routing_probabilities`)
+- **Customizable Routing Logic** directly via the `routing_probabilities` attribute in each `Node` instance
 - **Support for Multiple Solutions / Models** to test different configurations
-- **Probabilistic Routing** between nodes based on queue lengths or service rates
 - **Automatic Result Saving** including performance metrics for each run
 - **Run Management** organizing output into timestamped folders, uniquely identified by UUID
 - **Extensible Framework** allowing easy addition of nodes or modifications to routing logic